Multi-agent blind quantum computation without universal cluster states: BQC from ZX-calculus

 \subsection{Connectivity obfuscation}

 Recall that in the phase obfuscation step, we have turned each spider into a pair of spiders connected with a regular wire, and two spiders in the pair now belong to different blocks.
 The wires within each block can be rewritten into a wire between the adjacent block.
-Such wire can be rewritten by disconnecting it from one spider and connecting it to another spider with regular wires to the disconnected spider in an adjacent block.
+Such wire can be rewritten by disconnecting it from one spider and connecting it to the spider in an adjacent block which has a regular wire connected to the just disconnected from.

-\begin{theorem}[Internal connectivity to external connectivity] Given graph $G=(E_N,E_H,V)$ where $E_{Hi,j}=\{\Tilde{V_{2i}},\Tilde{V_{2j}}\}$ is an wire connect two spiders $\Tilde{V_{2i}}$ and $\Tilde{V_{2j}}$ in the same block. $E_{Hi,j}$ can be replaced with $\{\Tilde{V_{2i+1}},\Tilde{V_{2j}}\}$ , where $\Tilde{V_{2i}}$ and $\Tilde{V_{2i+1}}$ are connected with an regular wire.
+\begin{theorem}[Internal connectivity to external connectivity] Given graph $G=(E_N,E_H,V)$ where $E_{Hi,j}=\{\Tilde{V}_{2i},\Tilde{V}_{2j}\}$ is an wire connect two spiders $\Tilde{V}_{2i}$ and $\Tilde{V}_{2j}$ in the same block. $E_{Hi,j}$ can be replaced with $\{\Tilde{V}_{2i+1},\Tilde{V}_{2j}\}$ , where $\Tilde{V}_{2i}$ and $\Tilde{V}_{2i+1}$ are connected with an regular wire.
 The rewrite rule preserves the Pauli flow of $G$. \end{theorem}